testcontainers/testcontainers-java/docs/usage/neo4j_container.md

 public class ExampleTest {
     @ClassRule
     public static Neo4jContainer neo4jContainer = new Neo4jContainer()
-        .withEnterpriseEdition()
-        .acceptLicense();
+        .withEnterpriseEdition();
 }
-}
 ```

 This creates a Testcontainer based on the Docker image build with the Enterprise version of Neo4j.
-The call to  `acceptLicense` adds the required environment variable that you accepted the terms and condition of the enterprise version.
+The call to `withEnterpriseEdition` adds the required environment variable that you accepted the terms and condition of the enterprise version.
+You accept those by adding a file named `container-license-acceptance.txt` to the root of your classpath containing the text `neo4j:3.4.10-enterprise` in one line.